meta-pixel

 Plan an outdoor activity such as berry picking or harvesting!
 This shows children and families the value of physical activity out on the land and using the harvested items to create healthy foods with Indigenous Ingredients.
 Invite Elders to share holistic health practices as you journey out onto the land together.

-Make fresh berry muffins showing the children the steps it takes from gathering to collecting ingredients then helping as a group to make delicious items to enjoy.
-Have the children also gift these items to Elders and families.
+Consider inviting the children to gift these items to Elders and families.
 If frozen or canned berries are used show the children, the pictures from the previous year’s berry harvest and share the steps taken.
 Involve children who participated to share what they remember.

-Health Resource Link of the Month:
+Health Resource Link of the Month

 At AHS educators promote and continuously update families on Health resources available in community.